 The main challenge nowadays is how knowledge creation and exchange can be organized trilaterally and how diverse target audiences involved in management can be enhanced. , For example through new forms of cross-sector collaborations (such as “communities of practice”) are enhanced using appropriate technologies ( such as knowledge bases, expert system, and IT cooperative work).

-Education for sustainable development and interpretation
+Education and interpretation

 Outreach and education are an obligation that directly ensues from the World Heritage Convention and inscription on the World Heritage List.
 In order to protect the OUV of the Wadden Sea it must be known, understood and respected.
 Thus, interpretation of the Wadden Sea World Heritage is essential for a broad acceptance and support of the long-term protection of the Wadden Sea.